searica/MoreVanillaBuildPrefabs/README.md

 When you deconstruct a piece that has an ItemStand component it will always drop the attached item, even if you could not normally remove it.

 ## Known Issue/Feature
-MVBP is able to detect prefabs added by other mods.
+MoreVanillaBuildPrefabs is able to detect prefabs added by other mods.
 It is possible to enable and configure those prefabs much like the Vanilla prefabs added by MVBP.
 In some cases, prefabs from other mods can cause issues, though it is uncommon.
-As a general rule, I also will not patch or support issues regarding prefabs from other mods as I do not have access to the assets from other mods.
+As a general rule, I will not patch prefabs from other mods as I do not have access to the assets from other mods.
+Please still let me know if a prefab from another mod causes issues so I can prevent MoreVanillaBuildPrefabs from enabling it though.
+Additionally, if the other mod author is willing to collaborate regarding the issue I am open to that.

 ## Known Issues
-**Config Changes on Dedicated Server**: Configuration changes made to a dedicated server using an in-game configuration manager do persist after logging out and re-connecting  but they are not saved to disk on the server until the server is shut down.
-Once Jotunn updates this issue should be resolved.
+**Config Changes on Dedicated Server**: Configuration changes made on a dedicated server using an in-game configuration manager do persist after logging out and re-connecting  but they are not saved to disk on the server until the server is shut down.
+A pull request to fix this has been merged into Jotunn already, so once Jotunn updates this issue will be resolved.

-**Placement Glitch**: There is one pickable that will appear to not be created when placed.This is because it falls through the ground is pushed back up after a short period of time.
-If you wait it will appear.
+**Placement Glitch**: There is one pickable that falls through the terrain when placed, making it appear to not have been placed.
+After a short period of time it will be pushed to the surface and appear so give it a moment.

-**Impossible Recipes**: Forcing pickable pieces to always require resources equal to or greater than what they drop when picked means that if a pickable piece is unattainable in the Vanilla game, then the recipe for it can never be unlocked.
+**Impossible Recipes**: Forcing pickable pieces to always require resources equal to or greater than what they drop when picked means that if a pickable is unattainable in the Vanilla game, then the recipe for it can never be unlocked.
 I am currently considering how I want to address this and whether this should be considered a bug or not as it is a consequence of the intended behavior to prevent infinite resource exploits.
-It is still possible to unlock these recipes via console commands or using other mods like [ExpandWorld](https://valheim.thunderstore.io/package/JereKuusela/Expand_World_Data/) or [Immersively Obtainable Blue Mushrooms](https://valheim.thunderstore.io/package/Goldenrevolver/Immersively_Obtainable_Blue_Mushrooms/) to populate them in the world.
+It is still possible to unlock these recipes via console commands or using other mods like [ExpandWorld](https://valheim.thunderstore.io/package/JereKuusela/Expand_World_Data/) or [Immersively Obtainable Blue Mushrooms](https://valheim.thunderstore.io/package/Goldenrevolver/Immersively_Obtainable_Blue_Mushrooms/) to populate those pickables in the world.

 ## Planned Improvements
-- Resolve known issues.
-- Patch and enable more prefabs by default.
-- Integrate the material replacement method that GoldenRevolver demonstrated as a configurable option.
+- Find a way to make placing and removing liquids work.
+- Make a pull request to PlanBuild that fixes the partial incompatibility.
 - Learn how localization works and add localization options to the mod.

 ## Potential Improvements
-- Adding patches that are **unsafe** and a corresponding setting to enable/disable those patches.
-Examples of **unsafe** patches are:
-    - Changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
-    - Adding fermenter functionality to some prefabs.
-Could result in losing the mead base if loaded without the mod.
-    - Add Wear-N-Tear or Destructible components all to player built pieces upon placement.
+- Add an **Unsafe** patch option that changes the inventory size of containers made of end-game materials.
+- Add a Customization patch that improves the new ship added by this mod.

 ## Compatibility